lukas-krecan/JsonUnit/README.md

 See the [tests](https://github.com/lukas-krecan/JsonUnit/blob/master/json-unit-kotest/src/test/kotlin/net/javacrumbs/jsonunit/kotest/test/KotestTest.kt) for more examples.

 # Features
-JsonUnit support all this features regardless of API you use.
+Most JsonUnit features are available regardless of the API you use.

 ## <a name="jsonpath"></a>JsonPath support
 You can use JsonPath navigation together with JsonUnit.
-It has native support in AssertJ and Spring integration, so you can do something like this:
+It is supported by AssertJ, Spring integration, Kotest and the core `JsonAssert` API.
+JsonPath is part of `json-unit-core`, so there is no separate `json-unit-json-path` module.

 ```java
 // AssertJ style